-&lt;sup>27 CSP (2017)
+&lt;sup>26 CSP (2017)

-&lt;sup>28 As the protocol expands in future versions, primary crops with cultivation years shorter than a calendar year (e.g., lettuce) or longer than a calendar year (e.g., perennials) may be included, which would likely necessitate changes in the definition of "cultivation year" as approximately twelve months.
+&lt;sup>27 As the protocol expands in future versions, primary crops with cultivation years shorter than a calendar year (e.g., lettuce) or longer than a calendar year (e.g., perennials) may be included, which would likely necessitate changes in the definition of "cultivation year" as approximately twelve months.

 Term Definition Required?
-Registry account type project developer The entity which does the MRV required by the protocol.
-Yes, although it may or may not be a separate entity.
-A project developer who solely provides guidance and is not also issued credits, may not be an account holder.
-Cooperative Developer (CD) The entity which manages a cooperative.
+Registry account type Project Developer The entity that does the MRV for the project as required by the protocol.
+Yes.
+There will always be a project developer identified, although it may or may not be a separate entity from the PO.
+Project Developer Cooperative Developer (CD) The entity which does the MRV for the cooperative as required by the protocol.
 The CD may or may not also be a PO.
 Yes, if there is a cooperative to manage.
-Project Developer cooperative participant A Project Owner whose project is being managed as part of a cooperative, with a separate CD.
+Project Developer Cooperative Participant A Project Owner whose project or field(s) is being managed as part of a cooperative, with a separate CD.
 Yes, if the project is part of a cooperative.
 Project Owner or Project Developer, depending on the desired functionality.

 Every field will need to have a Field Manager, and every project will need to have a Project Owner.
 If those are not the same entity (e.g., Company A signs agreements with 1000 farmers saying that Company A will own the GHG rights, and Company A is thus the Project Owner), then the verifier would need to confirm that the Project Owner has a written contract with (and signed by) the Field Manager.
-Field Managers and landowners may choose not to be directly involved in the project, or they may choose to be Project Owners or project developers.
+Field Managers and landowners may not be directly involved in the project, or they may be Project Owners or project developers.
 For every single project, at least one of these entities will have a Project Developer registry account.
-We would only have a Project Owner registry account in the case of cooperative participants.
+The Project Developer is responsible for project monitoring, reporting, and verification (MRV).
+If this is not the same entity as the entity who will own the GHG rights, then the owner of the GHG rights will need to have a separate Project Owner registry account.

 See Figure 2.2 below for a graphical illustration of a potential project ownership and management structure.

 Figure 2.2.
-Example Cooperative Ownership/Management Structure
+Example Cooperative Ownership/Management Structure on MRV responsibilities for that project.
+Project management responsibilities will be discussed in Section 2.4.2 below.